SAMARAN Jules

 Our goal is to propose new efficient procedures for high-dimensional inference, motivated by applications to high-dimensional genomic data.
 More specifically, we are interested in identifying regions of the genome associated with a phenotype, through procedures that provide p-values, typically via post-selection inference procedures.

-Kmetzsch Virgilio
+KMETZSCH Virgilio

 virgilio.kmetzsch [at] inria.fr